 Ubiquitination is a reversible PTM which occurs at lysine residues of proteins and can target proteins for degradation by the UPS.
 Acetylation is another PTMs at lysine residues and is therefore competing with ubiquitination.
 We use chemical biology approaches to study the consequences of shifting the equilibrium from ubiquitination to acetylation and how the flux through the proteasome is changing.
 For this purpose, we analyse components of the UPS and their interaction partners for altered acetylation pattern and how their degradation may be affected.
 This includes misfolding-prone proteins.

 Citrullination is the conversion of the amino acid arginine in proteins into citrulline.
 As far as it is known, it is an irreversible process and can also lead to aberrant protein folding.
 This results in changing interaction profiles of these aberrantly folded proteins as well as recognition of the citrullinated proteins by autoantibodies.
 There is clear evidence that the citrullinated proteins play a central role in the pathogenesis of rheumatoid arthritis.
 In collaboration with the group of Prof. Midwood at the Kennedy Institute, University of Oxford, we aim to understand the influence of citrullination on selected proteins of the matrisome and potential changes in inflammatory signalling processes.

 Enquiries for research positions are welcome.
-If you are motivated to solve one or more of the above-mentioned questions, please send your application via email.
+If you are motivated to work in the field of ageing, protein misfolding, neurodegenerative diseases and posttranslational modifications, please send your application via E-Mail to:

 We are grateful for funding from the following sources: